Hometap Reviews

 5. Receive your funds: Once everything is signed, there’s a three-day waiting period, after which Hometap will wire your funds (or send a check, if you prefer).
 It can take up to 10 days to receive the funds, though the company says it’s usually sooner.

-6. Settle the investment: After a 10-year term, you’ll need to settle the investment.
+6. Settle the investment: You must settle the investment by the end of the 10-year term.
 This means you pay the previously agreed-upon amount back to Hometap.
-You can also settle before the 10-year period is up, if you prefer.
+You can also settle before the 10-year period is up without a prepayment penalty, if you prefer.

 Hometap requirements